danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 ## Persist Thinking

-Every time, I ask the AI to put its analysis into a markdown document.
+Instead of letting the AI's reasoning disappear into terminal scrolling, I ask it to capture the summary in a markdown document.
 That document becomes the durable artifact of the work: a design checkpoint I can read calmly, revisit later, and keep even if the session ends.
-I open it in VS Code's markdown preview and review it the same way I would any design doc.
-I find this easier to read than long scrolling terminal output.
+I open it in VS Code's markdown preview and review it the same way I would any design doc, which I find far easier than parsing long terminal output.

 This flips the dynamic: The AI's reasoning is explicit and reviewable, not hidden behind (often false) confidence.
 If the understanding is wrong, we fix it here, before new requirements enter the picture and muddy the waters.

+This document is the first durable artifact in the workflow.
+As the work progresses, I keep understanding and decisions persisted in markdown rather than letting them live in terminal scrollback or my head.

 ## Introduce New Requirement

 Only after we're aligned on the current system do I introduce the new requirement.
 At that point, I ask the AI to explore the solution space by considering multiple possible approaches, rather than jumping straight to an answer.
 I want to see multiple viable approaches, grounded in the project's existing patterns, with tradeoffs called out clearly.

 This is a useful moment to gauge how the AI is reasoning: what it thinks is possible, how it weighs constraints, and whether it respects the shape of the codebase instead of trying to redesign it.
-That analysis goes into a second markdown document alongside the first, extending the shared context rather than overwriting it.
+That analysis goes into a second markdown document alongside the first.
+The initial document becomes reference material, while the new one becomes the active working surface for exploring requirements and design decisions.

 ## Ask Me Questions